2023 Solar Incentives Guide for Newtown, CT - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the Connecticut government or by your county/municipality, sometimes have additional qualifications.
-Get in touch with your local Newtown solar installer to find out what incentives your project may qualify for.
+Specific incentives, including ones handled by the Connecticut government or by your county/municipality, may have additional qualifications.
+Get in touch with your local Newtown solar installer to discover what incentives your project may qualify for.

 Can I use both solar and another type of renewable energy to power my home?